MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/exchange-users-integration-pack.md

 ::: moniker-end

 ::: moniker range="sc-orch-2022"
-- To download the Exchange Users Integration Pack for Orchestrator 2022, go to the Download Center space for 2022.
+- Download the Exchange Users Integration Pack for Orchestrator 2022.

+>[!NOTE]
+>Integration packs and toolkit for Orchestrator 2022 are yet to be released, download links will be provided once they are available.
 ::: moniker-end

 ## Registering and deploying the integration pack